barryclark/jekyll-now/_posts/2017-8-2-Learning-Ajax-and-Youtube-Api.md

 ### The requirements of the challenge are:

 1. Accept a user search term
-2. Get JSON from the YouTube API based user search term
+2. Get JSON from the YouTube API based on user search term
 3. Display the thumbnail image of the returned videos

 ### Optional Advanced functionality Requirements